RedTrioVirus/HitboxClass/README.md

 ### new(HitboxParams) -> (Hitbox, boolean)

 This method will return a hitbox and a boolean for whether or not the hitbox made a connection to the client.
-The boolean will always be true if the hitbox is server-side.
+The boolean will always be true if the hitbox is server-side. **This will yield for a maximum of 1.5 seconds if the hitbox is going to be client-sided!**

 ### Start : (self : Hitbox) -> ()